crosssenses/GDHRNet/best-practice-threats/pages/index.md

-### MinimiZation of the threat – recommendations
+### Minimization of the threat – recommendations

 #### Recommendations for policy makers

 Existing policies can be improved in a number of ways.

-First, in the context of the right to health the necessary health care services should provide for those suffering from Internet addiction.
+- First, in the context of the right to health the necessary health care services should provide for those suffering from Internet addiction.
 Updating the list of diagnoses to reflect the current stage of mental health research into PUI may be needed.

-Second, targeted policies should be developed to address the needs of specific categories of vulnerable individuals.
+- Second, targeted policies should be developed to address the needs of specific categories of vulnerable individuals.
 One such category is children.
 Other categories are to be defined relying on mental health research into various types of activities that may lead to PUI.

-Third, the potential of anti-discrimination law provisions prohibiting discrimination on the ground of disability or on the ground of PUI more specifically should be explored.
+- Third, the potential of anti-discrimination law provisions prohibiting discrimination on the ground of disability or on the ground of PUI more specifically should be explored.

-Fourth, consumer law avenue is to be used to enhance protection against products containing potentially addictive features (marking such products accordingly is one option).
+- Fourth, consumer law avenue is to be used to enhance protection against products containing potentially addictive features (marking such products accordingly is one option).

-Fifth, the question of whether the right to disconnect should be limited to the context of working conditions needs to be explored.
+- Fifth, the question of whether the right to disconnect should be limited to the context of working conditions needs to be explored.
 Reliance on this right to ensure online and offline time balance in the process of education for children is one possible line of inquiry.

 #### Recommendation for business actors

 To minimise the threat of Internet addiction, business actors should opt to move towards more responsible technology and to either refrain from technological solutions that capture the user’s attention or to mark the products containing such features accordingly.

 ## The culture of cancelation and social engineering[: REFERENCE | ref28 |:]

-### DESCRIPTION OF THE THREAT
+### Description of the threat

 The concept "culture of cancellation", “cancel culture” or “call out culture” refers to the act of socially “canceling” a person, a form of involuntary ostracism caused by others’ actions, aimed to invalidate the victims’ opinions and virtually their existence in all areas of society.
 Even though those actions could or not take place in the cyberspace, specialized literature usually refers to this phenomenon within the framework of social networks (such as posting – true of false – comments about socially reprehensible conduct, such as child abuse or gender violence).
 Obviously, cancel culture is a major problem when it is illegitimately used, and in certain circumstances can affect the foundations of democracy, for example spreading false accusations directed against other candidates in an election process.